 If you wish, you can continue to use your Xenon as a part of a pre-existing Particle Mesh network, provided that your network was provisioned before the end of 2020 and is running as version of Device OS that supports Mesh (i.e. 1.5.x or older).
 Later versions do not support Particle Mesh and do not support the Xenon as a build target.

 Please note that this option, while available, is not supported by Particle for production use.

-You can also use your Xenon in standalone mode, with no network connectivity.
+You can also use your Xenon in standalone mode, with no network connectivity by using SYSTEM_MODE(MANUAL).

 Alternatively, you can provision your Xenon for use as a dev kit disconnected from the Particle platform.
 Available options are:

 - Use the Particle Xenon as a nRF52840 dev kit.

 - Use the Particle Xenon as a CircuitPython device.